Park Home – Your Questions Answered

 The park home lifestyle

-But buying a new home is a big financial commitment.
+However, buying a new home is a big financial commitment.
 Laws exist to protect buyers, but you must get the right legal documents in place, or you risk losing your money as well as your home.

-Under the Mobile Homes Act 1983 anyone buying a residential caravan, lodge or park home must be given a contract called a “Written Statement”.
-This gives you the right to use your residential caravan, lodge or park home as your only or main home on a licensed residential park.
+Under the Mobile Homes Act 1983 anyone buying a park home to live in must be given a contract called a âWritten Statementâ.
+This gives you the right to live in your park home on a licensed residential park.

-How do I know if it’s a licensed residential park, rather than a holiday park?
+How do I know if itâs a licensed residential park, rather than a holiday park?

-The easiest way to be 100% sure is to check the park’s site licence with the park’s local authority.
+The easiest way to be 100% sure is to check the parkâs site licence with the parkâs local authority.
 Check the website of the local council the park is located in for more information or a number to call about caravan site licences.
-If you do not find a reference to caravan site licences, speak to the planning department.
+If you do not find a reference to caravan site licences, speak to the Site Licensing or Environmental Health department.

-What’s the difference between a holiday park and a residential park?
+Whatâs the difference between a holiday park and a residential park?

 Holiday parks and residential parks are completely different.